Coarse Grained Quantum Dynamics: Dynamics of in perturbation theory

+.2cm {\it Non-Markovianity}.
 A natural question is whether the evolution, packaged in this form, is Markovian.
-In general it is not (nor do we expect it to be).
+It is well known to those who study coarse-grained quantum systems that it is not, in general.
 Assume the particularly simple case that $V$ commutes with $H_{IR}$ but not with $H_{UV}$ (when $[V,H_{UV}] = 0$, $\Gamma$ vanishes).
-A short calculation gives
+A short calculation of the non-Hamiltonian part of the master equation gives

 where $E_{u\bu} = E_u - E_{\bu}$, and $E_u$ is the energy of $\ket{u}$ with respect to $H_{UV}$.
-In general, if $E_{u\bu} \geq \Delta E_{UV}$ for $u\neq \bu$, the sin term will lead to oscillations at the scale $\Delta E_{UV}$.
+In general, if $E_{u\bu} \geq \Delta E_{UV}$ for $u\neq \bu$, the sine term will lead to oscillations at the scale $\Delta E_{UV}$.
 Since the matrix elements in the sum are therefore not positive definite, we know on general grounds \cite{BreuerFoundations:2012,2014RPPh...77i4001R} that the evolution is not Markovian.

-Further insight into when the time evolution of $\rho$ is Markovian comes by rewriting $H^{(2)},A^{(2)}$ and $\gamma^{(2)}$ in terms of correlation functions of the UV parts of $V$.
-This representation emerges naturally in the path integral formalism, so we will discuss it further in \S4.